ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 ```
 cd Watson-NLP/STTApplication
 ```
-A Maven wrapper is used here to build and package the application.
+Run the command below to build and package the application.
 ```
 ./mvnw clean package
 ```